-Micro-sociology refers to everyday interactions among people who are face to face this is on a small scale.
+Micro-sociology refers to everyday interactions among people who are face to face this is on a small scale Scale Dermatologic Examination.
 “The Cab Driver and his Fare” is one of the most famous study on microsociology, which was published in 1959 by Fred Davis.
-He spent six months working as a cab driver and noted down the interaction between him and the passengers travelling in his taxi.
+He spent six months working as a cab driver and noted down the interaction between him and the passengers traveling in his taxi.
 He observed that the interaction was really unique and short and every time it was different and repetition was rare.

-He suggested that most of the interaction time was based on developing trust between the driver and his passenger, whether the driver will take the passenger to exact destination and whether the passenger will pay and tip according to the ride or not.
+He suggested that most of the interaction time was based on developing trust Trust Confidence in or reliance on a person or thing.
+Conflict of Interest between the driver and his passenger, whether the driver will take the passenger to exact destination and whether the passenger will pay and tip according to the ride or not.
 Interpretive analysis forms the basis on microsociology, this is contrary to the statistical or empirical observations.

-In order to have a strong society, we need to have social equilibrium.
+In order to have a strong society, we need to have social equilibrium Equilibrium Occurs when tumor cells survive the initial elimination attempt These cells are not able to progress, being maintained in a state of dormancy by the adaptive immune system.
+In this phase, tumor immunogenicity is edited, where T cells keep selectively attacking highly immunogenic tumor cells.This attack leaves other cells with less immunogenicity to potentially develop resistance to the immune response.
+Cancer Immunotherapy.
 Every aspect of the society is related to each other.
-Different social institutions perform different functions and every institution is inter related.
+Different social institutions perform different functions and every institution is interrelated.
 Slow social change is acceptable but large change can destroy the social stability.
 According to this perspective, a social role bears more considerable importance to the society, the role automatic qualifies for a more significant reward.

 This supports social stratification through the unequal value of the various role within the community; the notion that certain tasks or roles in society are of more value than others is created.
 Individuals that take up these roles, as well as positions, tend to be highly rewarded than others.

 The conflict theory was proposed by Karl Marx.
-It proposes that society is based on status and power differences and the amount of resources are not equal and are distributed according to power and status thus creating a conflict in society.
+It proposes that society is based on status and power Power The probability that a test will correctly reject a false null hypothesis.
+Statistical Tests and Data Representation differences and the amount of resources are not equal and are distributed according to power Power The probability that a test will correctly reject a false null hypothesis.
+Statistical Tests and Data Representation and status thus creating a conflict in society.

 The theorists tend to create awareness of the inequalities through arguments such asking how a rich neighborhood can have so many poor members.
-According to Marx, social division is because of people’s relationship to production activities, that it is either an individual owned the factories or worked in one of them.
-Modern conflict theorists believe that the stratification creates class conflict.
+According to Marx, social division is because of people’s relationship Relationship A connection, association, or involvement between 2 or more parties.
+Clinician–Patient Relationship to production activities, that it is either an individual owned the factories or worked in one of them.
+Modern conflict theorists believe that stratification creates class conflict.